Women's outfitworksmart casual

 Why it works

 Two pieces, multiple occasions.
 The light blue oxford shirt brings reads slightly more casual than white.
 The navy blazer answers it — unstructured shoulder = wears like a cardigan, dresses up like a suit jacket.
-Cool neutrals against pastels — navy with pale blue, charcoal with butter — produce a soft tonal play.
+Navy with pale blue, charcoal with butter — soft tonal play.

 This is solid business or smart-occasion territory.
 Adds up to dressier-than-business-casual without crossing into formal.